The Co-operative Group: Current membership scheme

-The current co-op membership scheme was launched in September 2016 and rewarded members with 5% of what they spent on own brand products and services being credited back to their membership account.
+The current Co-op membership scheme was launched in September 2016 and rewarded members with 5% of what they spent on own-brand products and services being credited back to their membership account.
 A further 1% was donated to a local charitable or community cause which the members help to select.
 Additionally, it is expected that members will still earn their share of the profits when the member dividend returns.
 Though the independent societies have not participated in the 5+1% scheme, members can earn the points (from which the profit share is derived) at five of the largest consumer's co-operatives within the UK owing to the reciprocal membership scheme (described above).

-On 30 September 2020, the co-op changed some of the rewards associated with membership.
-This increased the community reward to 2% but reduced the member reward from 5% to 2%; the change still calculates rewards when co-op branded goods are bought.
+On 30 September 2020, the Co-op changed some of the rewards associated with membership.
+This increased the community reward to 2% but reduced the member reward from 5% to 2%; the change still calculates rewards when Co-op branded goods are bought.
 An app was also launched which allows immediate discounts and offers to be activated, exclusively for members.
+This has since been changed with members no longer receiving rewards for buying Co-op branded goods.
+Instead members receive discounts off selected branded and own-brand goods.